ANNUAL CHARGEBACK REPORT & STATISTICS

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other studies indicate chargeback risks are intensifying?

-The difference is an ongoing effort to prevent disputes.
+The difference is an ongoing effort to manage disputes.

-Therefore, the drop in the chargeback-to-transaction ratio emphasizes the effectiveness and value of Midigator’s ongoing, proactive chargeback prevention efforts.
+Therefore, the drop in the chargeback-to-transaction ratio emphasizes the effectiveness and value of Midigator’s ongoing, proactive chargeback management efforts.

-Merchants are encouraged to create a comprehensive chargeback prevention strategy to reduce unnecessary revenue loss, costs, and penalties.
+Merchants are encouraged to follow a comprehensive chargeback prevention strategy to reduce unnecessary revenue loss, costs, and penalties.

-This should include a combination of pre-sale (address verification service, card security codes, third-party vendors, etc.) post-sale (prevention alerts, Eliminator, and Order Insight), and post-chargeback (analytics) initiatives.
+This should include a combination of pre-sale strategies (address verification service, card security codes, third-party vendors), post-sale tools (prevention alerts, Consumer Clarity, Order Insight), and post-chargeback management initiatives.

 Fighting chargebacks can be a difficult task.
 And because it isn’t always easy, a lot of merchants don’t even try to recover lost revenue.
 However, that can be a costly mistake.